bbauska/W3Cx-4of5-thru-May-2024/README.md

 of the transaction.

-Then, if everything went ok, and using this object store transaction,
+Then, if everything went ok, and using this object store transaction, you will add data.

-you will add data.
-The fact that we are using the transaction here, means that if somebody

-is trying to access the same data (at the same time), somebody will have to wait until

-the other one finished its operation.
-In case of success, you need to make callbacks,
+The fact that we are using the transaction here, means that if somebody is trying to access the same data (at the same time), somebody will have to wait until the other one finished its operation.

-on the request this time - on the add request.
-We can display "ok, customer with the social
+In case of success, you need to make callbacks, on the request this time - on the add request.

-serial (security) number has been added", or we display an error.
+We can display "ok, customer with the social serial (security) number has been added", or we display an error.

 Here, I shortened the error messages.
 In the course Web page the code is more complete.

-Here, the code is rather long… it takes 20 lines of code, but you shorten this by

-using the "." operator and with chaining requests (operations).
-You create a transaction on the database,
+Here, the code is rather long… it takes 20 lines of code, but you shorten this by using the "." operator and with chaining requests (operations).

-then you create the same transaction on the object store, and you add, with a request, a new customer.
+You create a transaction on the database, then you create the same transaction on the object store, and you add, with a request, a new customer.

-This is much more concise, much shorter, but you cannot spot
+This is much more concise, much shorter, but you cannot spot with a lot of precision, the errors that can come.

-with a lot of precision, the errors that can come.
-Is it an error during
+Is it an error during this operation?

-this operation?
 During the transaction?
-When you try to open the database in read / write
+When you try to open the database in read / write mode?

-mode?
 You don't know!

 Deleting data is really similar.
-So, the only thing that changes is the name here,

-of the operation you do on the request transaction.
-So, if you do a "delete", and specify the
+So, the only thing that changes is the name here, of the operation you do on the request transaction.

-KeyPath of the data you want to delete, then it will delete the object with social serial

-(security) number 444., blah blah blah…
+If you do a "delete", and specify the KeyPath of the data you want to delete, then it will delete the object with social serial (security) number 444., blah blah blah…

-For modifying data it's the same thing: you use the "put" method on

-the transaction, but this time you need to indicate an object -a JavaScript object- whose

-social security number -whose KeyPath- is valid: if this object exists in the database

-(datastore), we will update the new age for this customer.
+For modifying data it's the same thing: you use the "put" method on the transaction, but this time you need to indicate an object -a JavaScript object- whose social security number -whose KeyPath- is valid: if this object exists in the database (datastore), we will update the new age for this customer.

 Looking for data: you can look for a given data using "get" on the transaction.
-In the

-request, you specify the KeyPath… and in case of success the result (the event.target.result)

-that is passed to the callback, to the "onsuccess" callback, will be the complete object whose key (KeyPath) is 1234 blah blah blah.
+In the request, you specify the KeyPath… and in case of success the result (the event.target.result) that is passed to the callback, to the "onsuccess" callback, will be the complete object whose key (KeyPath) is 1234 blah blah blah.

 Getting more than one piece of data will be performed using a concept called "cursors".

-If we are looking for more than one result… in this example, we are looking for multiple

-results, then instead of having an "onsuccess" callback, you've got an objectStore.openCursor().onsuccess
+If we are looking for more than one result… in this example, we are looking for multiple results, then instead of having an "onsuccess" callback, you've got an objectStore.openCursor().onsuccess.

-And in that case, what you've got as a result is a "cursor".
-A cursor is like
+In that case, what you've got as a result is a "cursor".

-a pointer on a collection of results, and by calling cursor.continue(), you will go

-from one result to the next one.
+A cursor is like a pointer on a collection of results, and by calling cursor.continue(), you will go from one result to the next one.

 And the cursor itself is the object, the "current" object.

-So, if we're getting a collection, then the current cursor.key, the current cursor.value.name,

-the current cursor.value.age, will be the values from the data you retrieved, and by calling

-cursor.continue(), you go to the next result.
-When the cursor is "null" then there is no
+If we're getting a collection, then the current cursor.key, the current cursor.value.name, the current cursor.value.age, will be the values from the data you retrieved, and by calling cursor.continue(), you go to the next result.

-more entries and you finish processing all your results.
+When the cursor is "null" then there is no more entries and you finish processing all your results.

 You can also use indexes.
-Instead of using the "get" method, you first indicate which

-index you are going to use for getting data, on the objectStore transaction you call a

-method called "index(…) », and you pass as a parameter the index name.
+Instead of using the "get" method, you first indicate which index you are going to use for getting data, on the objectStore transaction you call a method called "index(…) », and you pass as a parameter the index name.
-Then, on the

-index itself, you do a "get(...)".
-In that case it means "please, look for data whose

-name is equal to Bill, and the name is an index!".
-In that case, in the callback, the
+Then, on the index itself, you do a "get(...)".
+In that case it means "please, look for data whose name is equal to Bill, and the name is an index!".

-event.target.result is the resulting data you've just looked for.
+In that case, in the callback, the event.target.result is the resulting data you've just looked for.

 You can also look for more than one result.
 In that case, you do just "index.openCursor().onsuccess"…

 instead of "index.onsuccess" and you will get a collection of data.
-The cursor will

-point to the current data (in the collection).
-Then you iterate using cursor.continue(),
+The cursor will point to the current data (in the collection).

-on the collection of results, exactly the same way we explained earlier with the previous

-case when we got multiple results, this time it wasn't using an index.
+Then you iterate using cursor.continue(), on the collection of results, exactly the same way we explained earlier with the previous case when we got multiple results, this time it wasn't using an index.

 <h4>Example #1: basic steps</h4>